lunamoonmoon/listful/Backend/src/routes/userStoriesRoutes.md

 As a user, I want to easily categorize items/lists in my library

+  - ()

 As a user, I want to be able to filter the library by author/subject/alphabetically/ favourited, etc.

+  - FILTER BY LIBRARY AND ANY CONDITIONAL PARAMS ROUTE (/libraries/author/rating)
+  - FILTER BY LIBRARY AND AUTHOR ROUTE (/libraries/author)
+  - FILTER BY LIBRARY AND RATINGS ROUTE (/libraries/rating)

 Adding items (logged in):

 As a user, I want to add items to my library, noting whether I own them, want to own them, or plan to read (wishlist) As a user, I want to be able to provide additional details for each item As a user, I want to be able to click an item to get more information (modal)